simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

   (caused by deposits, withdrawals, and/or market price fluctuations)
 - `--gain` : show the unrealised capital gain/loss, (the current valued balance minus each amount's original cost)
+- `--count` : show the count of postings

 #### Accumulation type